karen portrait circle

 Is Twin Peaks in San Francisco worth visiting?

 Twin Peaks is definitely worth visiting!
 This is truly one of the most spectacular of all the San Francisco sights!
-Twin Peaks is where locals like to take their guests.
+Twin Peaks is where I like to bring my out-of-town visitors.

 The view from Twin Peaks is one of the best views of the whole city of San Francisco (and the Bay Area) that you'll find.